Mannequin sparks full-scale cliff alert

 In a statement, Eastbourne Borough Council said: "The council has not given authorisation to any film crews to use Beachy Head today.
 We are making urgent enquiries."

+"She looked as if she was going to kill someone.
+It was all part of the plot."

+Ms Hunot said she didn't see the mannequin but she was concerned the group were "alarmingly" close to the edge.

-Earlier, Sussex photographer Dan Jessup took pictures of what appeared to be a family standing looking over the cliff edge.
+In a separate development earlier, Sussex photographer Dan Jessup took pictures of what appeared to be a family standing looking over the cliff edge.

 A woman was seen holding on to the feet of a toddler as the youngster peered over the edge while a man took a photograph.

-A second toddler was seen standing behind them not holding on to anyone's hand.
+A second toddler was seen standing behind the group not holding on to anyone's hand.

 After the picture made headlines, the Maritime and Coastguard Agency tweeted: "Please #staysafe folks.
 We can't stress enough how important it is to keep back from cliff edges.
 No photograph or selfie is worth risking your life for...."